suzirubi/roman-numerals/roman-numerals/README.md

 if 1000, then M

 if not...

-if last digit entered is 0, then last roman numeral will X, unless number is evenly divisible by 50, 100, 500, or 1000
-- input: 310
-- output: CCCX

 if last digit entered is 1-3, then last roman numerals will be I, II, or III
 - input: 313